One of the main reasons this can happen is that you’ve been putting others first for years and years. And, at this point, it’s getting old.

 And you, my friend, deserve to finally be first.

-HERE’S ANOTHER WAY TO GIVE THIS GIFT TO YOURSELF – JOIN THIS NEW MIDLIFE MEMBERSHIP: FINALLY FIRST!
+HERE’S ANOTHER WAY TO GIVE THIS GIFT TO YOURSELF – JOIN THIS NEW MIDLIFE MEMBERSHIP: THE FINALLY FIRST CLUB!

 You’re not alone when it comes to struggling to put yourself first in midlife.